Easy to Install & Easy to Maintain.

 COGS-Well’s founders have decades of experience in developing and servicing restaurant inventory and recipe management systems.
-When they designed the COGS-Well system, the founders were on a mission to create an easy to install and maintain system.
-COGS-Well utilizes three strategies to make a system for inventory and recipe management much easier.
-These strategies are reviewed below.
+When we designed the COGS-Well system, we were on a mission to create an easy-to-install and maintain system.
+We utilize unique technology and added customer service to make COGS-Well easy.

 One of the primary challenges when using a traditional inventory control system is inventory receiving.
 Vendor invoices, including inventory line item detail (the item, the price, the vendor item code, and the pack size), must be entered manually.
-It typically requires a manager or a system administrator several hours each week to enter this information manually and it is very prone to error.
+In most systems, it typically requires a manager or a system administrator several hours each week to enter this information manually and it is very prone to error.

-COGS-Well completely eliminates the requirement for manual receiving by interfacing directly with your vendors, and/or your AP automation system (such as Plate IQ), and/or utilizing our invoice import system.
-All invoice information, including the inventory item detail, is imported digitally.
+COGS-Well completely eliminates the requirement for manual receiving by interfacing directly with your vendors, or your AP automation system (such as Plate IQ), or utilizing our Invoice+ import system.
+All information, including the inventory item detail, is imported automatically.
 This saves many hours of otherwise tedious work every week.

-COGS-Well also provides a free, "Receiving Audit" service to verify that new vendors, and items are correctly added to your database.
-Any missing inventory item information such as the pack size or vendor item code, is added during the audit.
-Receiving Audit provides a great insurance policy that your item database remains up to date.
+COGS-Well also includes a "Receiving Audit Service" to verify that new vendors or items are correctly added to your database.
+Any missing inventory item information such as the pack size, category, or vendor item code, is added during the audit.
+Receiving Audit provides a great insurance policy for an accurate item database.
 It also ensures that you can count, order, transfer, or use new inventory items in a recipe immediately.

 Fast and Easy Recipe Setup